Guidelines on how to Write a Dissertation.

 Use an alphabetical order when you have a high number of abbreviations in your dissertation.
 The main reason for including this part is to enable the readers to understand their meanings.

-The section is only necessary in cases where you have used specialized terms that some readers may not understand.
+The section is only necessary when you have used specialized terms that some readers may not understand.
 The part should also be completed in alphabetical order and should include a brief definition.

 Include your topic, purpose, and relevance of your research in this part.
 At this point, explain to the readers what they should expect as they go through the other sections of your dissertation.
 Provide a background for your research topic to enable the target audience to understand your assignment.